How to Spend a Week in Oahu: 7 Day Oahu Itinerary

 Byodo-In Temple

 It’s time to rent a car and venture out of Waikiki.
 After grabbing breakfast & your rental car, head to the Byodo-In Temple, just 30 minutes outside of Waikiki.
 Passes for the temple are only $5 per person and can be purchased in person, or on there website ahead of time.
 This Buddhist temple is no longer used for practicing so anyone is allowed to visit.
-This is still a sacred place so no bathing suits are allowed here.
+Just remember, it’s still a sacred place, so ditch the beachwear and opt for something more respectful.
 Spend some time walking around and taking in its beauty.
-Be sure to ring the gong outside to release any negative energy you might have.
+Don’t forget to ring the gong outside – it’s said to chase away any negativity you might be carrying!

 Ho’omaluhia Botanical Garden